awslabs/multi-agent-orchestrator/docs/src/content/docs/general/how-it-works.md

 1. **Request Initiation**: The user sends a request to the orchestrator.

-2. **Context Gathering**: The orchestrator fetches all conversations from all agents and their descriptions.

-3. **Classification**: Using an LLM, [the Classifier](/multi-agent-orchestrator/classifiers/overview) analyzes the user's request, agent descriptions, and conversation history to determine the most appropriate agent.
-This could be:
+2. **Classification**: The [Classifier](/multi-agent-orchestrator/classifiers/overview) uses an LLM to analyze the user's request, agent descriptions, and conversation history from all agents for the current user ID and session ID.
+This comprehensive view allows the classifier to understand ongoing conversations and context across all agents.

+   - The framework includes two [built-in classifier](/multi-agent-orchestrator/classifiers/overview) implementations, with one used by default.
+   - Users can customize many options for these built-in classifiers.
+   - There's also the option to create your own [custom classifier](/multi-agent-orchestrator/classifiers/custom-classifier), potentially using models different from those in the built-in implementations.

+   The classifier determines the most appropriate agent for:
    - A new query requiring a specific agent (e.g., "I want to book a flight" or "What is the base rate interest for a 20-year loan?")
    - A follow-up to a previous interaction, where the user might provide a short answer like "Tell me more", "Again", or "12".
 In this case, the LLM identifies the last agent that responded and is waiting for this answer.

-4. **Agent Selection**: The Classifier responds with the name of the selected agent.
+3. **Agent Selection**: The Classifier responds with the name of the selected agent.

-5. **Request Routing**: The user's input is sent to the chosen agent.
+4. **Request Routing**: The user's input is sent to the chosen agent.

-6. **Agent Processing**: The selected [agent](/multi-agent-orchestrator/agents/overview) processes the request using its entire history for that user's session ID (if the same user has already interacted with that agent in the current session).
+5. **Agent Processing**: The selected [agent](/multi-agent-orchestrator/agents/overview) processes the request.
+It automatically retrieves its own conversation history for the current user ID and session ID.
+This ensures that each agent maintains its context without access to other agents' conversations.

+   - The framework provides several built-in agents for common tasks.
+   - Users have the option to customize a wide range of properties for these built-in agents.
+   - There's also the flexibility to quickly create your own [custom agents](/multi-agent-orchestrator/agents/custom-agents) for specific needs.

-7. **Response Generation**: The agent generates a response, which may be sent in a standard response mode or via streaming, depending on the agent's capabilities and initialization settings.
+6. **Response Generation**: The agent generates a response, which may be sent in a standard response mode or via streaming, depending on the agent's capabilities and initialization settings.

-8. **Conversation Storage**: The user's input and the agent's response are saved into the [storage](/multi-agent-orchestrator/storage/overview) for that specific user ID and session ID.
+7. **Conversation Storage**: The orchestrator automatically handles saving the user's input and the agent's response into the [storage](/multi-agent-orchestrator/storage/overview) for that specific user ID and session ID.
 This step is crucial for maintaining context and enabling coherent multi-turn conversations.
+Key points about storage:
+   - The framework provides two built-in storage options: in-memory and DynamoDB.
+   - You have the flexibility to quickly create and implement your own custom storage solution and pass it to the orchestrator.
+   - Conversation saving can be disabled for individual agents that don't require follow-up interactions.
+   - The number of messages kept in the history can be configured for each agent.

-9. **Response Delivery**: The orchestrator delivers the agent's response back to the user.
+8. **Response Delivery**: The orchestrator delivers the agent's response back to the user.

-This process ensures that each request is handled by the most appropriate agent while maintaining context across the entire conversation and preserving the interaction history for future reference.
+This process ensures that each request is handled by the most appropriate agent while maintaining context across the entire conversation.
+The classifier has a global view of all agent conversations, while individual agents only have access to their own conversation history.
+This architecture allows for intelligent routing and context-aware responses while maintaining separation between agent functionalities.

+The orchestrator's automatic handling of conversation saving and fetching, combined with flexible storage options, provides a powerful and customizable system for managing conversation context in multi-agent scenarios.
+The ability to customize or replace classifiers and agents offers further flexibility to tailor the system to specific needs.

 ---